Why you should visit Slovenia

 Towards the end of the tour you will get to enter the cave behind the castles front structure.
 The cave is truly spectacular, I was blown away with the grand size of this space.
 You will be amazed to see how Erasmus and his servants lived in such a cold environment.
 Safety was a top priority to people of this time which is why structures like this were strategically built.
 I found it incredible to see how so many years ago people incorporated a structure into the force of nature.
 I have never seen such an amazing structure or a castle like this before.

 For me Slovenia was almost as if though I have just visited wonderland.
 Slovenia is a stunning and delightful place to visit, packed with so many surprises.
-It is truly a hidden gem and I hope this guide has given you many reasons to visit Slovenia.
-You can check out many more pictures of our visit to Slovenia over on my Instagram Highlights.
+It is truly a hidden gem and I hope this has given you many reasons to visit Slovenia.
+You can check out many more pictures of our visit to Slovenia on Instagram.